David Bowie Facts

 Highlighting only 10 facts about David Bowie‘s remarkable life proved to be a tougher task than I had imagined.

-Ultimately, we are talking about one of the most influential and unique artists of the previous six decades.
-Therefore, narrowing it down to only 10 facts feels like a betrayal to the myriad of interesting events from his rich and colorful life.
+After all, we are talking about one of the most influential and unique artists of the previous six decades and narrowing it down to just 10 facts from his life does an injustice to his eventful life.

 But let’s not dwell on this and move on to the main reason why you are here – the facts!